Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## Navigation issues

-- **Issue:** Toggle button is not opening when click on.
+- **Issue:** Toggle button is not opening when clicked on.

-    > **Solution:** I must of accidentally deleted part of the code when copying it for [Bootstrap](https://getbootstrap.com/docs/5.0/components/navbar/).
+    > **Solution:** I must have accidentally deleted part of the code when copying it for [Bootstrap](https://getbootstrap.com/docs/5.0/components/navbar/).
-    I just read through and debug the code.
-I referenced bootstrap to analyze the difference between the code.
+    I just read through and debuged the code.
+I referenced bootstrap to analyze the difference between the codes.

     ![sample-code-toggle-buttom](testing-code/toggle-btn.png)